-Indian priests come home and do a Funeral service ceremony for 1 hour at Home.
-Pray to God and do Hindu funeral rituals, then going to crematorium 30-45 minutes do Hindu funeral mantras and speech and last Hindu funeral prayer to do with the help of Hindu funeral priest.
+Indian priests come home and do a Hindu funeral service ceremony for 1 hour at Home.
+Pray to God and do Hindu funeral rituals, then going to crematorium 30-45 minutes do Hindu funeral mantras and speech and last Hindu funeral prayers to do with the help of Hindu funeral priest.
+It is the same for Hindu funeral UK.

-Hindu priest Ketul Joshi will provide you full funeral service package.
-Hindu funeral service and Funeral Director is available.
+Hindu priest Ketul Joshi will provide you full hindu funeral service packages in the UK.
+Funeral service and Funeral Director is available.
 It is Hindu funeral rites 13 days and 12th-day ceremony, Prarthana sabha when love one pass away, Indian Priest Ketul Joshi read Bhagavad Gita and Garud Puran.
 This gives their atma peace and contentment.

 Most Hindus believe that humans are in a cycle of death and rebirth called SAMSARA.
 When a person dies their atman is reborn in a different body.
 Some believe rebirth happens directly at death, others believe that an atman may exist in other realms.